 - Report certain multiple sales.

-- Report the theft or loss of a firearm from the licensee’s inventory.31 Federal law imposes none of these requirements on unlicensed sellers, however.
+- Report the theft or loss of a firearm from the licensee’s inventory.17 Federal law imposes none of these requirements on unlicensed sellers, however.

 Summary of State Law

-Nine states (California, Colorado, Connecticut, Delaware, Nevada, New York, Oregon, Rhode Island, Washington) and DC require universal background checks at the point of sale for all transfers of all classes of firearms, including purchases from unlicensed sellers; Maryland and Pennsylvania do the same for handgun purchases only.
+Thirteen states (California, Colorado, Connecticut, Delaware, Nevada , New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Virginia,22 and Washington) and the District of Columbia require universal background checks at the point of sale for all sales and transfers of all classes of firearms, whether they are purchased from a licensed dealer or an unlicensed seller.23

 State Laws Closing the Private Sale Loophole